araddon/qlbridge/README.md

 ### QLBridge Features and Goals
+* expression engine for evaluation of single expressions
 * execution of sql queries against your data, embedable, not coupled to storage layer
 * extend VM with custom go functions, provide rich basic library of functions
 * provide example backends (csv, elasticsearch, etc)